mikij/angular-starter/README.md

-# Myapp
+# Angular Starter

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.2.2.
+It is zoneless Angular project with preconfigured Jest/Spectator for testing, Eslint and Prettier with pre-commit hook, TailwindCSS v4 ans ZardUI components.
+As default font for the application, Inter has been used.

 ## Development server